hmassad/smarty-calendar/README.md

 - single day view, three day view
 - multiline ellipsis for all day events
 - use colors from events
-- allow 30 min slots for time of day
+- vertical slots of 30 minutes
 - add exclusion zones, like working hours

 ## 🚀 Improvement Opportunities